The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-Nakuziri/README.md

 ### Introduction

-If you've ever wanted to build a full-featured productivity app with a modern developer experience, you've likely come across React, and maybe even Next.js.
+If you've ever wanted to build a full-featured productivity app with a modern developer experience, you've likely come across React and maybe even Next.js.
 In my capstone project, I'm building Axxon — an all-in-one productivity platform inspired by Notion, Trello, and Monday.com.
-The goal is to provide solo developers, small teams, organizations, and even the everyday person a centralized place to manage tasks, habits, communication, and performance analytics.
+The goal is to provide solo developers, small teams, organizations, and everyday individuals with a centralized platform to manage tasks, habits, communication, and performance analytics.

 To make this happen, I’m using Next.js and TanStack Router with TypeScript, and a backend powered by PostgreSQL via Knex.js.
-The tech stack is chosen for its scalability, user caching, client-side routing, and ability to support server-side rendering with typing from typescript.
-TanStack was also chosen due to its capabilites with UI design.
-This blog is meant for developers already comfortable with JavaScript who want to take the leap into building more robust, interactive, and type-safe applications.
+The tech stack is chosen for its scalability, user caching, client-side routing, and ability to support server-side rendering with Type safety from TypeScript.
+TanStack was also selected due to its capabilities with UI design.
+This blog is intended for developers who are already comfortable with JavaScript and want to leap into building more robust, interactive, and type-safe applications.

 ## Why Next.js and TanStack?

 Next.js is a popular React framework developed by Vercel that makes it easy to build both static and server-rendered React applications.
-Its features include file-based routing, API routes, server-side rendering (SSR), and optimized performance right out of the box.
+Its features include file-based routing, API routes, server-side rendering (SSR), and optimized performance.
 In many ways, it takes care of the boilerplate you'd otherwise spend hours messing with.

 TanStack Router, on the other hand, is a newer and more flexible router built for React applications.
-It replaces traditional routing solutions like React Router with something more scalable, type-safe, and composable.TanStack Routers offer tha cabability to utilize caching with `useQuery()` and crud modifications with cache entirely from these routes with methods like `useMutation()` which can trigger mutations on cached queries and `userQueryClient()` which can allow you to directly interact with the query cache.
-Due to these features and many additional capabilities, TanStack is gaining recognitiona as a freamwork that offers tight TypeScript integration as a TypeScript-first framework with powerful UI capabilites.
+It replaces traditional routing solutions like React Router with something more scalable, type-safe, and composable.TanStack Routers offer the capability to utilize caching with `useQuery()` and CRUD modifications with caching entirely from these routes with methods like `useMutation()`, which can trigger mutations on cached queries, and `useQueryClient()`, which can allow you to directly interact with the query cache.
+Due to these features and many additional capabilities, TanStack is gaining recognition as a framework that offers tight TypeScript integration as a TypeScript-first framework with powerful UI capabilities.

 ## Core Concepts